Places to swim in Mauritius and get fit!

 To avoid scrambling for your gear on the morning of the event.

 Pack a bag of things you need the night before and get as much rest as possible.
-Pack things such as towels, a pair of goggles, two swim caps, fruits, nuts, water, and an energy beverage that contains electrolytes to replenish on you after the swim.
+Pack things such as towels, a pair of goggles, two swim caps, fruits, nuts, water, and an energy beverage that contains electrolytes to replenish you after the swim.
 Eat a good dinner the night before and avoid acidic foods.
-The best plan is to eat something simple, easy to digest.
-For more information on Race day preparation read here.
+The best plan is to eat something simple, and easy to digest.
+For more information on Race Day preparation read here.

 RACE MORNING

-Eat a light breakfast such as a bowl of oats and a banana, or an energy bar if you’re swimming a morning event.
+Eat a light breakfast such as a bowl of oats and a banana, or an energy bar if you’re swimming at a morning event.

 If you’re swimming in the afternoon, eat a big breakfast and a light lunch.
 Eat one or two hours before the event.
 Bananas are great because they have potassium which makes you more resistant to fatigue.
 Remember, no sugar. try and get to the event early so you can acclimatize to the temperature and loosen the nerves.